Lambda Expression

 customer.Where(c => c.City == "London");

-Natural (Inferred) “Type” of Lambda Expression
+Natural (Inferred) Type of a Lambda Expression

-The compiler can sometimes infer the “type” of a lambda expression.
-Here, the “type” is inferred to be Func<string, int>:
+The compiler can sometimes infer the type of a lambda expression.
+Here, the type is inferred to be Func<string, int>:

 var parse = (string s) => int.Parse(s);